 We strive to follow the Dietary Guidelines published by the Weston A. Price Foundation 85% of the time.
 Weston A. Price was a dentist who discovered the correlation between dental, physical, mental and emotional health and food.
 He determined (in a nutshell) that eating foods as close to their natural state was the key to good health.
 I highly recommend his book Nutrition and Physical Degeneration.
 One thing that really struck me in this book is that there is no ‘perfect diet’ but there are many similarities between the diets of the native people he studied.
 The Weston A. Price Foundation was founded in 1999 to share Dr. Price’s work.

 I work from home part time as a bookkeeper with most of my ‘work time’ being early mornings, evenings or weekends and maybe a few hours a week during ‘business hours’ totaling about 15 hours a week.
-I also run a separate business as a virtual assistant from home which rounds out my work week giving me a good 35+ hour work week and I add in a few hours a week with as a distributor with It Works (I love That Crazy Wrap Thing!) to have full time employment.
+I also run a separate business as a virtual assistant from home which rounds out my work week giving a more than full time work week.

 Below are links to a few posts that will give you more information on how and what we eat and hopefully some tips to help you save money in your real food journey.